Paintings, prints and drawings

 Our more modern images include those by Camden Town artists Spencer Gore and Charles Ginner, paintings by CRW.
 Nevinson, recent work by Jock McFadyen, Mark Cazalet, Oliver Bevan, David Hepher, Adam Dant, and an archive of drawings and notebooks by the illustrator Grace Golden.

-For more information on researching the collections see our location and contacts pages.
+For more information on researching the collections visit our access and enquiries page.